 You will be returned to your default page and receive a confirmation message if the change has been successfully submitted.

-Price Notification
+Notification

-[As the cursor moves over, or user clicks on Price notification, in the Preferences screen the following text should appear.]
+[As the cursor moves over, or user clicks on Notification, in the Preferences screen the following text should appear.]

-A visual warning of live changes in prices in any quotes screen by cells for the appropriate rpice going red when the price goes down and green when it goes up.
-This is set as a default to be turned on.
+You can receive visual warnings of live changes in prices, volumes and the addition of a new product in any quotes screen.

+For prices and volumes cells for the appropriate price or volume go red when the price or volume goes down and green when it goes up.

+As a new product is added to your visible quotes the whole row for the product will flash to a green color when it first arrives.

+This setting defaults to “on”.
 If you do not wish to have the visual price notification uncheck the box.

 Trader Administrator Overview